Eating & Drinking

 If you’re busy Christmas shopping, browsing the Market or coming to enjoy the city’s attractions, make sure you rest and refuel with a hot drink and something to eat at one of the local cafes.

 You’ll be spoilt for choice of where to dine for an evening meal in Bath.
 For top quality food with style, try Allium Brasserie, whose head chef Chris Staines boasts a Michelin star-studded career.
 If you’re in need of a little spicy heat to warm you though, head to Panasia Thai Restaurant, where fresh, authentic Asian food is on offer at great prices.
+The Kilted Chef is an excellent independent contemporary restaurant offering modern British food, with set lunches and pre-theatre dishes offering great value for money.

 For those who prefer British cuisine there are many excellent gastropubs in the city, such as The Marlborough Tavern just behind the Royal Crescent.
 Home cooked food and a welcome pub atmosphere awaits you, with fresh ingredients from local producers.